telerik/blazor-docs/components/datetimepicker/events.md

 ## ValueChanged

-The `ValueChanged` event fires upon every valid change in the input (for example, keystroke or after date and time selection in the Calendar popup).
+The `ValueChanged` event fires on every change in the component value that occurs after typing or selecting in the Calendar popup and if:
+* the input is valid.
+The handler will receive the valid input.

+The event also fires when the component loses focus and if:
+* the `Value` parameter is nullable and
+* the user changes the existing `Value` (default or valid updated) as:
+    * types a value that is outside the `Min` and `Max` range (even for a single date segment) or
+    * leaves an empty format segments.
+The handler will receive a `null` argument.

 >caption Handle ValueChanged and provide initial value